‘A new dawn has arrived’

 Directed by Jack Perez [as Jake Johnson] (Mega Shark vs. Giant Octopus; Monster Island) from a screenplay written by Benjamin Henry [as Ben Henry].

 The Asylum production stars Adam Vincent, Booboo Stewart and Sarah Lieving.

 A sequel, 666: The Beast, followed in 2007.

-However, after a series of bizarre accidents that includes the death of Jake, the nanny Lucy Fir comes to the Lawson’s home to work.
-However, Lucy is actually a follower of the Antichrist and together with Donald, they bring more tragedies to the Lawson’s family…
+However, after a series of bizarre accidents that include the death of Jake, a nanny named Lucy Fir comes to the Lawson home to work.
+However, Lucy is actually a follower of the Antichrist and together with Donald, they bring more tragedies to the family…

 “It’s The Omen, but made for $500 in Los Angeles and with no creativity.
 The Evil Nanny actually does less, not even killing herself in this film.
 In this film, she shows her tits, stands near Not Damien and then dies in the finale.
 Most of the characters have even less to do.
 Lieving, for as much as I dislike her here (and in most films) does little other than react to previous scenes…” Mondo Bizarro

 “Partly a spoof of The Omen and the many other films about evil little boys, it’s unfortunately never at any time funny, unless you think such things as citing the number 6 several times is just oh so witty […] Pretending to be spoofy seems merely the fall-back position when exploitation filmmakers dash off some product exactly like several others, but get everything wrong.”
 Weird Wild Realm